libsdl-org/SDL/docs/README-migration.md

 * SDL_RestoreWindow() (SDL_EVENT_WINDOW_RESTORED)
 * SDL_SetWindowFullscreen() (SDL_EVENT_WINDOW_ENTER_FULLSCREEN / SDL_EVENT_WINDOW_LEAVE_FULLSCREEN)

-If it is required that operations be applied immediately after one of the preceeding calls, the `SDL_SyncWindow()` function will attempt to wait until all pending window operations have completed.
+If it is required that operations be applied immediately after one of the preceding calls, the `SDL_SyncWindow()` function will attempt to wait until all pending window operations have completed.
 The `SDL_HINT_VIDEO_SYNC_WINDOW_OPERATIONS` hint can also be set to automatically synchronize after all calls to an asynchronous window operation, mimicking the behavior of SDL 2.
 Be aware that synchronizing can potentially block for long periods of time, as it may have to wait for window